 Before considering the pond lining options available, you should choose the design of the pond itself including its shape, such as circular, rectangular, square etc. There are two main types of ponds:

 A natural pond design usually has sloped sides and an irregular shape.
 It can be edged with grass, paving slabs or planting to soften the outer perimeter of the pond.
 Natural designs range in size from a small garden pond up to a large lake.

 A formal or ornamental pond design, often used as part of the architecture of a garden or for Koi/fish ponds, normally has straight vertical sides, so often a square or rectangular pond liner fits.
 This design can be square, rectangular or circular (or a mix) and may include steps for planting.

 You should also consider whether you want a stream or waterfall incorporated into your design.
 These are not difficult to include; you can see more detail about how to install them on our Waterfalls and Streams technical page.

 Natural ponds and lakes are lined with a flat sheet liner.
-The flexibility of a rubber or PVC liner means that they can be folded and manipulated to fit around any corners or steps in the design to create a snug fit.
+The flexibility of a rubber or PVC liner means that it can be folded and manipulated to fit around any corners or steps in the design to create a snug fit.

 There are 4 types of flat sheet pond liners:

 You can find out more about these lining materials on their relevant product pages or our pond liner comparison.

 Formal ponds can be custom-made using a box welded liner to the exact requirements of the pond design.
-These liners are often made from SealEco 1mm or 0.75mm, with a welded base and flange at the top for fixing.
+These liners are often made from SealEco 1mm or 0.75mm, with a welded base and flange at the top for fixing - great for ponds with straight sides, such as rectangle ponds.
 We also have the option of using Butyl, click here to find out more about this.
 The benefit of this type of liner is that there are no unsightly folds because the liner fits the exact shape of the pond.
 To find out more, see Box Welded Liners.